aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/barcode-configuration/generating-patch-code/_index.md

 ### Are temporary licenses available for Aspose.BarCode for Java?
 Yes, you can obtain a temporary license from [Aspose's temporary license page](https://purchase.aspose.com/temporary-license/).

-### Where can I find the official documentation for Aspose.BarCode for Java?
+### Where can I find the documentation for Aspose.BarCode for Java?
-The official documentation is available at [Aspose.BarCode for Java documentation](https://reference.aspose.com/barcode/java/).
+The documentation is available at [Aspose.BarCode for Java documentation](https://reference.aspose.com/barcode/java/).